confluence/python-textbok/python_notes/Python_Basics.rst

 Write down why each of the entries in the left column will raise a syntax error if used as an identifier.

-Solutions can be found at the end of the chapter.

 Flow of control
 ---------------